Optimal Hamiltonian recognition of unknown quantum dynamics: Results

 Further, our result nicely relates the QSP to the problem of quantum Hamiltonian recognition.
 Our protocol, consisting of a sequence of rotation gates, is easy to implement and achieves the optimal success probability.
 Moreover, the protocol is independent of the unitary evolution time.
 To the best of our knowledge, it is the first concrete optimal protocol for composite hypothesis testing of unitary operations.
 Notably, as the optimal protocol requires only single-qubit quantum gates, we establish that an entangled probe provides no advantage in this task.
-Furthermore, we show that general strategies, such as those involving the quantum switch~\cite{Oreshkov_2012,Chiribella2013}, cannot improve the optimal average success probability as detailed in Appendix~\ref{appendix:proof_XZ}.

 To validate our theoretical result, we implemented the proposed protocol on a surface-13 tunable coupling superconducting quantum processor~\cite{Bu2024}.
 For this processor~\cite{Bu2024}, the median single-qubit gate fidelity shows a tiny decrease from about 99.95\% for the isolated Randomized Benchmarking to 99.94\% for the simultaneous one.
 We uniformly sample 64 values of $\theta_j$ from $(0,\pi]$ to construct two sets of gates, $\{e^{-iX\theta_j}\}_{j=1}^k$ and $\{e^{-iZ\theta_j}\}_{j=1}^k$, corresponding to the Hamiltonians $X$ and $Z$, respectively.
 For each gate, our protocol was executed 512 times, and we recorded our predictions based on the measurement outcomes.
 The results are illustrated in Fig.~\ref{fig:bi_Xerr} (b), where blue points represent $e^{-iZ\theta_j}$ and orange points represent $e^{-iX\theta_j}$.
 For each angle on the $y$-axis, the unitary is placed in the left region if we predict $Z$ and in the right region if we predict $X$.
 We present our 512 prediction outcomes for each angle and different $k$.
 The experimental findings highlight the practicality and robustness of our protocol when applied to a real-world quantum computing platform.
-The implementation details can be found in Appendix~\ref{appendix:realdevice_exp}.
+The implementation details can be found in the Supplementary Information.

-\section{Ternary Hamiltonian recognition}
+\subsection{Ternary Hamiltonian recognition}

-Apart from the binary recognition, we further explore the scenario of ternary Hamiltonian recognition, where the unknown Hamiltonian $H$ is selected from a set $\{H_0, H_1, H_2\}$ equiprobably.
+Apart from the binary recognition, we further explore the scenario of ternary Hamiltonian recognition, where the unknown Hamiltonian $H$ is selected from a set $\{H_0, H_1, H_2\}$ with prior probabilities $p_0,p_1,p_2$, respectively, where $p_0+p_1+p_2=1$.